Zack Short Player Props: Tigers vs. Twins

-The Detroit Tigers, including Zack Short (.258 on-base percentage in past 10 games, 75 points below season-long percentage), take on starter Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Detroit Tigers, including Zack Short (.310 slugging percentage in past 10 games, including no home run), battle starter Jose De Leon and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.

-He reached base in his only plate appearance in his last appearance against the Twins.
+In his most recent appearance, he reached base in his only plate appearance against the Twins.

 Zack Short Game Info & Props vs. the Twins